Bob Vila’s 10 “Must Do” Projects for January

-January is the month to take stock, plan ahead, and start fresh: Our “Must Do” projects for this month include adopting some home-focused goals and resolutions for 2023, tackling small maintenance tasks that will make a big impact, and organizing what’s in your house before contemplating new purchases.
+January is the month to take stock, plan ahead, and start fresh: Our “Must Do” projects for this month include adopting some home-focused goals and resolutions for 2025, tackling minor maintenance tasks that will make a big impact, and organizing what’s in your house before contemplating new purchases.
 Before you get “in with the new,” job one is to tuck and trash last season’s holiday gear—but not, of course, the memories that go along with them.

-1. Pack Away the Holidays
+1. Pack Away Holiday Gear

 2. Shop the After-Holidays Sales